rbergenl/_Alpha/developer/repos/cms/README_cms.md

 - The browser should open to `http://localhost:1337/admin`.

 ## Local Environment

-- A SQLite Database is created at location `.tmp/data.db`.
+- SQLite Database is created at location `.tmp/data.db`.
 When in Visual Code the SQLite extension is installed you can right-click the file and select *Open Database*.
-- File Uploads are stored at location `public/uploads` and the location is in `.gitignore`.
+- File Uploads are stored at location `public/uploads`.
+The location is already in `.gitignore`.

 ## Production Environment